-In other words, when team dynamics are good, productivity is really good.
+In other words, Tuckman says that when team dynamics are good, team performance is really good.
 Most interestingly, performance doesn’t mean there won’t be conflict.
-Team members will still challenge each other, but that dissent is delivered and accepted from the “positive intent” perspective that means that challenge can actually push a team to be even more successful.
+Team members will still challenge individual members, but that dissent is delivered and accepted from the “positive intent” perspective that means that challenge can actually push a team to be even more successful.

 The best thing a leader can do here is to empower team members to get everything they need to be the most productive and innovative as possible.

 Just because your team is grooving, you shouldn’t stop investing attention into team development.
 It’s always possible to revert back to an earlier stage when factors change, or a team member withdraws from the group effort for personal or interpersonal reasons.

 It can be hard to let go, but great teammates never assume that someone else will handle a problem or catch a mistake.
 The scientific term is “social loafing,” and it’s a possibility for even high-performing teams when people get siloed into their specific responsibilities.

 Finally, don’t forget to celebrate your performing prowess!
 Be sure to validate great teamwork early and often, even if it’s even more often now that your team is on top of its game.

 Bonus: A fifth stage, Adjourning, was added a decade later to represent the dismantling process when a project is completed and a team phases out of working together.
 Adjourning can be coming together and mourning, then working to achieve the same process with another team.

 A key factor in keeping your team on the right track is transparency.
 Why not talk about Tuckman’s Stages model at your next team meeting?